ShahzaibAhmad05/SketchLogic/README.md

 > Detect logic gates, rotations, and wires from hand-drawn circuit sketches; export results as structured JSON and render a clean visualization.

-**Project Status:** *Initial phase.* The training script is currently unstable.
-A first stable release and dataset will be published soon.
+**Project Status:** *Development phase.* The inference script is available.
+A first stable release, a YOLO model and dataset will be published soon.

 ---